Japanese arms-export ban: Abe abates restrictions

+Effect of abatement policy

-Following this, Japan made moves to sell s to Australia and Kawasaki P-1 maritime patrol aircraft to the United Kingdom and New Zealand, but these attempts were not successful.
+Following this abatement, in 2015 Japan made moves to sell Kawasaki P-1 maritime patrol aircraft to the United Kingdom and New Zealand, but these attempts were not successful.

-The SDF Law was amended to allow the sale of JSDF equipment at prices lower than the JSDF's original purchase price.
+In 2017, the SDF Law was amended to allow the sale of JSDF equipment at prices lower than the JSDF's original purchase price.

-On November 6, 2022, it was reported that Tokyo is considering the exports of used JSDF MBTs and missile systems to friendly countries.
-On January 4, 2023, Tokyo is now considering allowing military hardware that has dual use to friendly countries, including the export for UN peacekeeping or humanitarian operations.
+On 6 November 2022, it was reported that Tokyo had considered the exports of used JSDF main battle tanks (MBTs) and missile systems to friendly countries, and on 4 January 2023, it was reported that the government considered allowing military hardware that has dual use, such as radars or dual-use ports, to friendly countries, and included the export for UN peacekeeping or humanitarian operations as a possibility.

+On December 7, 2023, it was reported that the LDP agreed to expand the rules on providing Ukraine with military equipment based on the guidelines.
+They also agreed to permanently allow all non-lethal equipment to be exported.

 Arms exports

+Australia

+On 5 August 2025, the New FFM was selected under the Australian general purpose frigate program to replace the Anzac-class frigate.

 India

-There are also efforts to sell the ShinMaywa US-2 military flying boats to India.
-They are stalled due to disagreements on price as of 2021.
+As early as 2014, efforts are made to sell the ShinMaywa US-2 military flying boats to India.
+As of 2021, the deal was stalled due to disagreements on price.

-On October 15, 2022, Tokyo announced that they will sell the "Unicorn" stealth antenna technology to the Indian military.
+On 15 October 2022, the Second Kishida Cabinet (Reshuffled) announced that they would sell the Unicorn stealth antenna technology to the Indian military.
+On August 21, 2024, a plan was agreed to transfer the Unicorn antenna during a 2+2 meeting in New Delhi with Indian and Japanese defense/foreign ministers.
+On August 27, 2024, it was confirmed that the transfer will proceed.

 Indonesia

 Patrol boats were donated to Indonesia in June 2006 before the ban was eased.

+In 2015, it's reported that Indonesia has considered the ShinMaywa US-2.

-Japan plans to export four Mogami-class frigates to Indonesia, with another four to be built in Indonesia under a ¥300 billion contract.
+In November 2020 it was reported that Japan planned to export four Mogami-class frigates to Indonesia, with another four to be built in Indonesia under a ¥300 billion contract.
+As of August 2024, the Indonesian Navy acquired two Arrowhead 140 frigates and six FREMM frigates.